KenKilmartin/Port_Review/docs/files/Entity/Review.php.txt

 <?php
 /**
- * this is the name space
+ * this is for namespace
  */
 namespace App\Entity;